katherineyuneman/phase-1-project-weathercloset/README.md

 - You will get today's weather details for your city
   - Maximum temperature for today
   - Specific details about the weather
-- You will also get randomized clothing item suggestions from each category required for that temperature
+- You will also get randomized clothing item suggestions from each category required for that temperature ONLY if that clothing item exists in your closet (ex: if you have no pants, pants will not show up)